Andy4495/timex-sinclair-1000/README.md

 | Other Languages            | Replacement ROMs for other programming languages like Forth and assembly |
 | Clones                     | Some clones had slightly modified ROMs                                   |

+## Downloading Programs From Cassette

+The TS1000 was designed to load programs from an external cassette play through the "EAR" jack.
+Although cassette players and media are no longer readily available, tools exist to convert program files into the WAV format which can then be played through a moodern computer's audio output and connected to the TS1000 to simulate a cassette player.
+I used [zx81putil][9].

+While others have reported success with this method, I have been unable to get my TS1000 to successfully load a program using a WAV file.

+I have tried several approaches:

+- Direct connection of PC headphone audio out to TS1000 EAR jack.
+At maximum volume, this produced a peak level of about +/- 1.3 V.
+- Connection from PC headphone output through a low-power speaker amplifier.
+This setup could produce a peak level of over +/- 5 V, but the waveform would start clipping at higher voltages.
+  - This method, however, had a grounding issue, which required me to connect only the positive wire from the amp to the TS1000.
+- Connection from PC headphone output through a battery-powered LM386 amplifier.
+This eliminated the grounding issue, and produced a peak level of about +/- 3 V. Adjusting the level on the amplifier higher would end up clippling the signal.

+I tried setting the level to get the maximum "clean" signal with no clipping, and adjusted the signal high enough that it practically looked like a square wave, but I was only able to get a program to load successfully once.
+The TS1000 was detecting the audio (the video showed the expected "squiggly box" pattern), but would not load a program except that one time.

+There is a possiblity that I damaged the cassette input to the ULA chip when I had the grounding issue mentioned above, and I will try a different ULA chip in the future to see if that fixes the problem.

+### Audio cable from PC to TS1000

+I wired my own cable from the PC to the TS1000.
+Since the PC uses a 3-conductor (tip-ring-sleeve) plug and the TS1000 is a 2-conductor (tip-sleeve), care must be taken that the correct signals are routed to the correct conductors.

+I used 3-conductor plugs (tip-ring-sleeve) at both ends of the connection.
+On the PC side, I used "ring" for the audio signal and "sleeve" for ground.
+At the TS1000 plug, I connected "tip" to the audio signal and "ring" to ground.

 ## Next steps

 - Use [zxtext2p][7] to convert program to WAV files so that I can load programs from a computer instead needing a cassette player